How to become an ISA multi-millionaire

 “The findings are a reminder of the value that investing early and consistently in a diversified portfolio can bring when it comes to growing long-term wealth and why more people should consider investing as a way of reaching their financial goals.”

-Recent data from the Association of Investment Companies highlighted the top investment trusts that have made investors ISA millionaires by consistently making using of their £20,000 allowance each year for 25 years.
+Recent data from the Association of Investment Companies highlighted the top investment trusts that have made investors ISA millionaires by consistently making use of their £20,000 allowance each year for 25 years.

-The good news for ISA millionaires is that you don’t have to wait as long to make your second million.
+The good news for ISA millionaires is that once you’ve made one ISA million, it gets easier to make more.

-Research by AJ Bell suggests that if you invested £1,433 per month into a stocks and shares ISA and achieve annual growth of 6%, you would become a millionaire after 25 years.
+Research by AJ Bell suggests that if you invested £1,433 per month (a little over £17,000 per year) into a stocks and shares ISA and achieved annual growth of 6%, you would become a millionaire after 25 years.

 But thanks to the power of compound interest – where your returns are automatically reinvested on top of your existing contributions – it only takes another 10 years to reach the £2 million mark.
 This makes it 2.5 times easier to make your second million tax-free.